2004 Quilceda Creek Cabernet Sauvignon Columbia Valley

 Paul Golitzin, Director of Winemaking, comments:

-The 2003 vintage resulted in wines that have stunning aromas, flavors and texture.
-Violets, black-cherry and blackberry coat the palate, layering complex notes of Vahlrhona chocolate, wood-smoke and Asian spice.
-This wine will mature nicely over the next 7 to 8 years and continue to age gracefully for at least another 10-20 years.
+This wine is a blend of 96% Cabernet Sauvignon, 3% Merlot, and 1% Cabernet Franc which was aged in new French oak for 22 months prior to bottling in July 2006.
+The 2004 vintage resulted in wines that have stunning aromas, flavors and texture.
+Juicy blueberries, blackberries, violets, cocoa, and minerals coat the palate with complex layers adding notes of wood smoke and Asian spice.
+This wine will mature nicely over the next 7-8 years and continue to age gracefully for at least another 10-20 years thereafter.

 100% New French Oak

 "Good deep red-ruby.
 Knockout nose offers deep notes of plum, currant, truffle, chocolate and smoky oak lifted by violet and lavender.
 The palate projects a nearly confectionery sweetness and huge dimension but with lovely energy giving it a rather suave texture.
 This has the chocolaty character of all the Quilceda 2004s.
 The sweet oak element helps to give the wine shape.
 Finishes with plenty of acid grip and ripe tannins that reach the incisors.
 This easily carries its 15% alcohol."

 Stephen Tanzer, International Wine Cellar, November/December 2007